htpck/htpck.github.io/README.md

 ## Featured Projects

 ### Project 1: [Lockout Procedure](#)
-- **Description:** Developed a simulation of the lockout procedure for a bottling machine, featuring precise real-life scaling and procedural accuracy.
+- **Description:** A simulation of the lockout procedure for a bottling machine, featuring precise real-life scaling and procedural accuracy.
 The simulation replicates the exact steps and safety protocols involved in a lockout procedure, ensuring a realistic and effective training experience.
 - **Technologies:** Unity, C#
-- **My Role:** Lead developer responsible for implementing the core simulation mechanics, ensuring procedural accuracy, and optimizing performance.
+- **My Role:** Responsible for implementing the core simulation mechanics, ensuring procedural accuracy, and optimizing performance.
 Created detailed user interactions and safety protocols to mirror real-life procedures.
+Led bug-fixing.

 ### Project 2: [Aviation](#)
-- **Description:** Engineered a realistic simulation of an aircraft cockpit, providing users with an immersive experience of plane operations and cockpit controls.
+- **Description:** A realistic simulation of an aircraft cockpit, providing users with an immersive experience of plane operations and cockpit controls.
 The project focuses on accurate real-life scaling and interactive cockpit elements, enhancing user understanding of aviation systems.
 - **Technologies:** Unity, WebUI, HTML, CSS, JavaScript
 - **My Role:** Developed interactive UI components and integrated them with Unity for a seamless user experience.
 Designed and implemented cockpit simulations and controls, and ensured compatibility across web and Unity platforms.

 ### Project 3: [Maji](#)
-- **Description:** Contributed to Project Maji, an award-winning initiative dedicated to providing sustainable access to clean water in rural African communities.
+- **Description:** Project Maji, an award-winning initiative dedicated to providing sustainable access to clean water in rural African communities.
 The project aims to improve quality of life through innovative solutions for water accessibility and management.
 - **Technologies:** Unity, C#
-- **My Role:** Assisted in developing interactive elements and visualizations for the project, supporting the implementation of water access solutions and educational tools.
-Played a key role in optimizing the user experience and ensuring accurate representation of the project's impact.
+- **My Role:** Contributed as one of the developers for the backend SDK, focusing on interactions and highlightings to ensure robust and efficient functionality.

 ### Project 4: [Missing](#)
-- **Description:** Contributed to "Missing," a Meta Quest experience by Born Studios that immerses players in a psychological journey exploring the realities of dementia.
+- **Description:**  "Missing," a Meta Quest experience by Born Studios that immerses players in a psychological journey exploring the realities of dementia.
 The game initially presents as a horror experience but reveals deeper themes related to cognitive challenges and personal experiences of those with dementia.
 - **Technologies:** Unity, C#
-- **My Role:** Worked as a developer focusing on creating immersive environments and character interactions that accurately reflect the experience of living with dementia.
-Contributed to game design, narrative integration, and optimized the gameplay experience for emotional impact.
+- **My Role:** Contributed as one of the developers for the backend SDK, focusing on interactions and highlightings to ensure robust and efficient functionality.

 ## Technologies Used

 - **Languages:** C#, Java, C++
-- **Frameworks and Tools:** Unity, ARKit, Docker, Git
+- **Frameworks and Tools:** Unity, XR Interaction Toolkit, Borncore, Docker, Git
 - **Web Technologies:** HTML, CSS, JavaScript

 ## Contact

 Feel free to reach out to me via [email](mailto:hayriye.hilal@outlook.com) for any inquiries or opportunities.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---